-This is used in an electromagnetic environment where radiated RF disturbances are controlled.
+This is intended for use in an electromagnetic environment in which radiated RF disturbances are controlled.
 The customer or the user of the PHT-65LHS can help Prevent electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the PHT-65LHS as recommended below, according to the maximum output power of the communications equipment.